Chicken Katsu

 • Make sure to pound out each chicken breast to ensure that it cooks evenly and stays moist.

 • Try not to overcrowd the pan when frying the chicken.
 I try to fry one or two cutlets at a time to ensure that it gets crispy and golden brown, and they don’t stick together.
+This also helps to control the temperature of the oil.

 • Pork cutlets can be substituted for the chicken if you have them on hand.